vectordotdev/vector/rfcs/2022-11-2-14714-expand-vrl-web-ui-beyond-MVP-status.md

 ## Outstanding Questions

-- What would obersvablity pipelines team like to see in a VRL playground effort, npm modules?, more vrl-js docs?
+- What would observability pipelines team like to see in a VRL playground effort, npm modules?, more vrl-js docs?
 - What would customers like to see for the VRL playground?

 ## Plan Of Attack